slackapi/deno-slack-sdk/docs/workflows.md

 });
 ```

 You'll notice the first parameter to `addStep()` here is a string, instead of something like our `DinoFunction`.
 This is because we're referencing a step produced outside of our app, in this case by `slack`.
 We're using the string reference of `"slack#/functions/send_message"` to identify the function we're adding as a step.
 In fact, you can do the same thing with your own functions by creating what's called a local reference string to your own app's function.
-This uses your `callback_id`, and would like like `"#/functions/my_workflow"`.
+This uses your `callback_id`, and would look like `"#/functions/my_workflow"`.
 If we added our function as a step that way, it would look like this:

 ```ts
 const step1 = workflow.addStep("#/functions/my_workflow", {